winitzki/scall/tutorial/programming_dhall.md

 The greatest fixpoint is the largest possible data type that satisfies the same equation.

 Least fixpoints are always _finite_ structures.
-Iteration over the data stored in those structures will always terminate.
+One can always traverse all data stored in such a structure within a finite number of operations.

-Greatest fixpoints are, as a rule, lazily evaluated data structures that imitate infinite recursion.
+Greatest fixpoints are, as a rule, lazily evaluated data structures that correspond to infinite iteration.
-Iteration over those data structures is not expected to terminate.
+A traversal of all data items stored in those data structures is not expected to terminate.
 Those data structures are used only in ways that do not involve a full traversal of all data.
 It is useful to imagine that those data structures are "infinite", even though the amount of data stored in memory is of course always finite.

-As an example, consider the recursion scheme `F` for the data type `List Text`.
+As an example of the contrast between the least fixpoints and the greatest fixpoints, consider the recursion scheme `F` for the data type `List Text`.
 The mathematical notation for `F` is `F r = 1 + Text × r`, and a Dhall definition is:

 ```dhall